tst2005/lua-classcommons2/README.md

  * [middleclass]()
  * ...

-# Why Am I decided to use SECS as default ?
+# Why use SECS as default ?

- * because it the shortest one in term of line of code.
+ * because it the shortest implementation found.
- * because the author this class system is barbes.
-It's a way to say thanks for the original ClassCommons initiative.
+ * because the author of this class system is barbes, the one who initiate the ClassCommons.
+It's my way to say thanks to this initiative.

 Have Fun !